New Sum Rules for the $B_c \to J/\psi$ Form Factors: Conclusion

 We find and use two generally unexpected properties of the underlying correlation function, valid in the heavy-quark limit, $m_b,m_c\gg \Lambda_{QCD}$.
 First, due to the presence of a heavy spectator $\bar{c}$-quark in $B_c$, a local OPE is valid in the $q^2\lesssim 0$ region of a large recoil to the final state.
 The non-perturbative input, at the leading power in $1/m_{b,c}$ is reduced to a single parameter -- the decay constant of $B_c$ meson.
 Second, in the same region $q^2\lesssim 0$, the OPE spectral density in the duality interval for $J/\psi$ starts at $\mathcal{O}(\alpha_s)$.
 This is in accordance with an expected dominance of the hard-gluon exchange in the $B_c\to J/\psi$ transition at large recoil.

 Derivation of the sum rules and calculation of the OPE diagrams performed in this paper is just a first step in the exploration of the new sum rules.
 We foresee other important applications with various final $\bar{c}c$ states in $B_c$ decays.

-Also, the accuracy of the new sum rules can be improved in the future.
+The accuracy of the new sum rules can also be improved in the future.
 The unaccounted next-to-leading power corrections proportional to the inverse $b$ and $c$ quark masses should be identified and estimated.
 Their systematic analysis will demand technically more involved but straightforward computational procedures, leading to a couple of new input parameters.
+Improving also the perturbative part of the sum rules, one has to calculate the two-gluon exchanges at $O(\alpha_s^2)$.
+Here the Coulomb gluons have to be factorized from the hard gluons.
+At this level of accuracy, the NRQCD description of the initial $B_c$ state can be used and combined with the new sum rules.

-We believe that our approach is more adequate for describing the $B_c\to$ charmonium transitions than the traditional framework of three-point QCD sum rules used in the past, mainly because the latter sum rules still miss important but technically inaccessible hard-gluon effects.
+Altogether, we believe that our approach is more adequate for describing the $B_c\to$ charmonium transitions than the traditional framework of three-point QCD sum rules used in the past, mainly because the latter sum rules still miss important but technically inaccessible hard-gluon effects.

-Finally we perform a numerical analysis of the leading order term.
+Finally, we perform a numerical analysis of the leading order term.
 We find that near $q^2=0$, the form factors calculated with our method agree with the most advanced lattice QCD predictions.
 Still, strong correlations between the sum rule numerical results at different $q^2<0$ points do not allow us to obtain a reliable extrapolation to the semileptonic region, with the help of e.g., a $z$ expansion.

 Concluding, the new QCD sum rules have the potential to provide the $B_c\to$ charmonium form factors at large recoil and can complement the lattice QCD results in the flavour-oriented applications of these form factors.